Representative of the HNEE

 The HNEE representatives are responsible for dealing with the special concerns of university members.
 Their tasks include advising and supporting, developing proposals for optimising work processes and suggesting measures to the university management.
 In addition, they assume control functions within their area of responsibility.

-The Central Equal Opportunities Officer is also supported by decentralised Equal Opportunities Officers in the departments and the administration.
-Equal opportunities work is part of the → Network for Diversity and Equal Opportunities.
+The Equal Opportunities Officer is also supported by decentralised equal opportunities officers in the departments and the administration.

 The HNEE Data Protection Officer fulfils his duties in accordance with the Brandenburg Data Protection Act and has a comprehensive right to information vis-à-vis all data-processing bodies at the university.